-The Group believes in the importance of diversity as it drives innovation and increases competitive advantage in our organization.
+The Group believes in the importance of diversity that it drives innovation and increases competitive advantage in our organization.
 Our employees come from all walks of life.

-In FY2023, our workforce consisted of 105 employees, including 99 male employees and 6 female employees, as shown in the charts below.
-The increase in the number of total employees was due to new hires as foreign workers permits and contracts expired.
+In FY2024, our workforce consisted of 120 employees, including 112 male employees and 8 female employees, as shown in the charts below.
+The increase in the number of total employees was due to new hires as the foreign workers permits and contract expired.
 Our workforce has a higher number of male employees due to the nature of our business operations.
+There is no incident of discrimination in FY2024 (FY2023: Nil)